The Sweep Method for radiative Transfer in Arepo: Methods

+For any task $t = (c, \direc)$, we can define $d(t)$ / $u(t)$ to be the set of cells which are downwind / upwind of $c$ with respect to $\direc$.
+For a given grid cell at $\bm{r}$, both $d(t)$ and $u(t)$ can easily be obtained in a single loop through the neighbours, by counting a neighbour at position $\bm{r}_{\mathrm{n}}$ as downwind if $\left(\bm{r}_{\mathrm{n}} - \bm{r}\right) \cdot \bm{\Omega} > 0$ and as upwind otherwise.
+This operation can be done without any communication to other processors, since {\sc Arepo} ensures that grid cells belonging to other processors that are neighbours of any local cell are always present as local ghost particles and that the positions of the ghost particle is equivalent to the position of the corresponding cell on the other processor.
+Crucially, this ensures that the downwind/upwind neighbour relationship is always symmetric, even across processor boundaries.

 With this, the unparallelized version of the algorithm to solve \stepref{sweep} in Algorithm~\ref{alg:sourceIteration} is given by~\ref{alg:serialSweep}.
+Note that this algorithm requires non-periodic boundary conditions, which guarantees that at least one cell has $u(t) = 0$.
+Extensions to periodic boundaries will be discussed in \secref{methodspbc}.
 Since the dependency graph is acyclic, this algorithm will always terminate.

 For cells on the boundary, which have no upwind dependencies, the incoming fluxes are obtained from the boundary conditions.
 Fixed boundary conditions in which the value of the incoming radiation is $I_v = 0$ represent the simplest case.
-Extensions to periodic boundaries will be discussed in \secref{methodspbc}.
+In {\sc Arepo}, fixed boundaries are represented by cells with a connection to the first tetrahedron from which the grid was constructed and which encompasses the entire computational domain.
+A discussion of periodic boundaries (represented by ghost cells which stand for a particle on the other side of the boundary) will follow in \secref{methodspbc}.

 The exact way in which the radiative intensity is calculated from the upwind fluxes in \stepref{solver} will be discussed in \secref{solver}.

 What we have described so far only works on a single processor.
 In order to parallelize, we introduce Algorithm~\ref{alg:parallelSweep}, in which we communicate fluxes across processor domain boundaries.
 Here, we had to make an implementation choice regarding the communication scheme.
 The arguably simplest approach would be to send each flux immediately as we encounter it in \stepref{sendQueue}.
 The benefit of this is that any downwind processor depending on the flux of this cell would be able to immediately obtain the required flux, thus potentially avoiding idle time.
 In practice however, we found this approach to be too inefficient because of the communication delays it causes.
 Therefore, we chose to buffer the fluxes in send queues and only send messages when there is nothing left to solve with the flux information we currently have.
 This reduced the delays due to communication significantly and improved the scaling behavior in the idealized test cases.